nkarl/learn.fullstack.todoapp/ref/SpringBoot-Hibernate.md

 This step encompassing setting up the details for database connection, dialect and other properties.

+- *NOTE*: make a note on JDBC vs JPA later.

 #### 4. Define Entity Classes

 1. create Entity Classes (EC) that represents tables